French hostage of Nigerian Islamists pleads for help in video - SITE

 Boko Haram and splinter groups like Ansaru pose the biggest security threat in Africa's second biggest economy and top oil exporter, a major supplier to the Europe, Brazil and India.

-(Additional reporting by Maha El Dahan and William Maclean and in Dubai, Yann Le Guernigou in Paris; Editing by Mark Heinrich)
+(Additional reporting by William Maclean in Dubai and Lionel Laurent in Paris; Editing by Mark Heinrich)